 One of the South-East’s most popular destinations for a city break, Canterbury boasts a number of historic sites and benefits from great shopping and a flourishing restaurant scene.

 We offer kent holiday cottages and apartments on the coast, to hidden gems and retreats in the countryside.
 You may be looking for a luxury haven, a beachside clapperboard experience or perhaps you are planning well ahead and wishing to book a surprise celebration in a holiday home for a large group of family and friends.
 Kent is one of the most scenic parts of the UK, known as the “Garden of England” and brings thousands of visitors to its well-known beaches and country towns year after year.

-Having been established for over 10 years, We've built up an excellent reputation across several counties and overseas, for providing quality cottages in kent, a knowledgeable booking team, secure online transactions and after sales service.
-All our kent holiday cottages are described in detail on our site, all can be priced using the tariff calculator and booked in real time.
+Having been established for over 10 years, We've built up an excellent reputation across several counties and overseas, for providing quality cottages in kent, a knowledgeable booking team, secure online transactions and after-sales service.
+All our kent holiday cottages are described in detail on our site, all can be priced using the tariff calculator and booked in real-time.
 We think you will be spoilt for choice and hope you find something suitable.
-If in doubt however, please call our Reservations Team, who will be more than happy to help you search through our portfolio of kent holiday homes and find your perect rental!
+If in doubt, however, please call our Reservations Team, who will be more than happy to help you search through our portfolio of kent holiday homes and find your perfect rental!

 There are many famous towns and villages, all with their own selection of kent holiday cottages.
 Depending on what type of cottage break you are after will determine the town.
 Perhaps you wish to visit the seaside and soak up the salt air or wish to explore the rich history of Kentish towns.